Giovanni Esposito (general): World War II

+Following the victory in Pljevlja, Esposito often sent his troops in interior of region of control, which was uncommon for Italian units, which mostly stayed in garrisons.
+After killing of collaborationist Chetnik leader in Krnjača on January 26, Italian Army went to arrest all adult males from the village and steal cattle, however population already fled.
+Italians still significant inflicted material damage to the village.
+On January 31 Italian Army raided village Vrulja killing 3 Partisans.
+Next target was Kruševo which unit attacked with legalized Chetniks from Pljevlja and was razed completely.
+Following fight with Partisans similar fate happened to Vrbica.

 In April 1942, to effectively counter the escalation in attacks carried out by the Yugoslav partisans, the command of the Italian 2nd Army conducted a joint "police" operation with the German Command in Yugoslavia, codenamed Operation Trio, in Bosnia.
 During this operation, the "Pusteria" participated in bitter fighting against the partisans in the Drina region.
 After the end of the operation, Esposito was repatriated with his division, awarded a Silver Medal of Military Valor, and transferred to the Army reserve on May 18, 1942, but appointed Inspector of the Alpine Troops in Rome.

 In May 1943, with the worsening of the Italian war situation, he was assigned the Territorial Defense Command of Trieste, of which he became commander in July.

 At the time of the proclamation of the Armistice of Cassibile on September 8, 1943, the Julian March was defended by the XXIII Army Corps of General Alberto Ferrero, who refused to fight against the Germans, declaring Trieste indefensible.
 Ferrero transferred his command to Cervignano, leaving Esposito in command of Trieste, which was occupied by German troops without opposition.
 At 18:00 on September 10, Esposito signed the transfer of civil and military powers to the German Operational Zone of the Adriatic Littoral at his headquarters in Villa Necker.
 He later joined the Italian Social Republic, retaining command of the territorial defense of Trieste and being appointed regional commander of the National Republican Army (204th Regional Military Command).